- Controller Configuration

 Congratulations!
 You have discovered the wonderful world of RetroPie- your entire childhood is within reach!
 RetroPie is a combination of multiple projects including RetroArch, EmulationStation, and many others.

 This page is for people just getting started on RetroPie.
-The easiest way to install RetroPie is the SD image which is a ready to go system built upon top of the Raspbian OS - this is the method described in the following guide.
+The easiest way to install RetroPie is the SD image which is a ready to go system built upon top of the Rasberry Pi OS - this is the method described in the following guide.
 Alternatively, advanced users can install RetroPie manually.